islamzedd/Newsletter-Signup/README.md

 # Newsletter-Signup
-A Newsletter Signup page deployed on heroku (https://lit-anchorage-37630.herokuapp.com/)
+Source code for a Newsletter Signup page deployed on heroku (https://lit-anchorage-37630.herokuapp.com/)